a roll of negative film

 Signs That Your Film Has Deteriorated

 There are several signs that your film has begun to deteriorate that you need to look out for.
 If you notice these signs for exposed film, then you need to make sure to get it developed, checked by a professional, or digitized immediately before those memories are lost forever.
+Understanding these signs early on can make a big difference in preserving what’s left and gives you a better idea of how long film lasts under different storage conditions.

 Color Shifts and Fading

 One of the first signs that your film is starting to degrade is a shift in color and fading.
 The colors may appear foggy or hazy and the contrast will become less vivid as the chemicals begin to break down.
 While film processing won’t be able to recover the original colors, when you develop film, you can prevent further color shifts from taking place.
+Color slides are especially vulnerable to fading and color shifts.
+If you notice dull or hazy colors, you may want to consider 35mm slide conversion to jpeg to preserve the details while they’re still visible.

 Physical Damage